Ptolemaic Coins of Egypt

 The bust below is considered to be Ptolemy II, the son of Ptolemy I who was the founder of the Ptolemaic dynasty after the death of Alexander the Great.
 Ptolemy II struggled with the Seleucid Empire and promoted the Library of Alexandria.
 He also established the cult of Ptolemeic kings when he deified his mother and father.

-I only find 4 of the Zeus Ptolemy II properly attributed in ACSearch which suggests to me that this might be a difficult coin to find, I find 58 of the Isis Ptolemy V. I also expect that this are often misattributed - is there any good way to know what is common vs. rare for these coins?
+I only find 4 of the Zeus Ptolemy II properly attributed in ACSearch which suggests to me that this might be a difficult coin to find.
+I also expect that these are often misattributed - is there any good way to know what is common vs. rare for these coins?
 Were diobols at this time a well used coin - none of the four Ptolemy II that I did find are in much better condition than this one?